netx-ulx/NC/XorCoding/README.md

  Depending on the switch, the app will install different rules to perform forwarding, buffering, coding and decoding behaviours.

 ## send.py, receive.py and receiveSwitch.py
-There are three python scripts that make use of the Scapy package with the purpose to generate, send and receive packets.
+There are four python scripts that make use of the Scapy package with the purpose to generate, send and receive packets.
 They work as follows:

  * ```send.py```, executes by entering the command prompt ```./send.py "payload1" "payload2" ```, the host will send two packets with the respective indicated payloads
  * ```receive.py```, works by entering the command prompt ```./receive.py```, the host will wait for any incoming packet and will show the packet when it arrives.
  * ```receiveSwitch.py```, uses the command prompt ```./receiveSwitch.py "switch" "port"```, the switch specified will sniff packets on the provided port.
+ * ```sendMultipleGenerations.py```, executes by entering the command prompt ```./sendMultipleGenerations.py```, the host will send multiple packets belonging to different generations if the user wishes to.

 Setting up
 =====
 To run the project you will need to download and run the following VM (in .ova format).
 It has the tools needed for this project.